docker-library/ghost/README.md

 ### Master VS Edge

 ⚠️ Workflow warning.
 You would expect that we would merge `edge` into `master`.
 We don’t do this.
 Instead, think of it as independent projects.
-The main reason is because the **.travis.yml is not the same in those two branches**.
+The main reason is that the **.travis.yml is not the same in those two branches**.

-Time to understand our processes.
+Let's understand our processes.

 ## DevOps best practices